adriapa5/disaster-response-pipeline/README.md

 ### Dependencies
 * Python 3.7+
 * SQLite database libraries: SQLalchemy
-* Machine Learning libraries: Pandas, Numpy, Sciki-Lean
+* Machine Learning libraries: Pandas, Numpy, Scikit-Learn
 * Natural Language Processing libraries: NLTK
 * Web App and Data Visualization libraries: Flask, Plotly

 More detailed information can be found in requirements.txt file.
 <a name="file_structure"></a>
 ### File Structure
+This is the file structure of the project:

 ├───app
 │   └───templates
 │   │   └───go.html